 Mrs. Sharon Smyth

 Sharon currently volunteers as Chairperson of "Ardstraw Against Trafficking", an anti-human trafficking awareness group.
-Mrs. Smyth has also travelled extensively with various missionary organisations, travelling as far as India, the Andaman Islands, Zimbabwe and Romania; working with those who are severely disadvantaged and in need.
+Sharon has also travelled extensively with various missionary organizations, travelling as far as India, the Andaman Islands, Zimbabwe and Romania; working with those who are severely disadvantaged and in need.

 Mr. Richard Solomon